pirovc/metabench/README.md

 - multiple tools
 	- in several release versions
 - multiple databases
-	- with optional range of parameters for building
+	- multiple range of parameters
 - multiple samples
-	- for binning and profiling
-	- both with optional range of parameters
+	- for binning and profiling both with multiple range of parameters
 - multiple evaluation metrics and threshold
 - performance benchmarks with optional repeats